Haiti and its Early History.

 Voodoo and Dictatorship

-Voodoo was a means of control in Haiti's social and political structure, François Duvalier (1907–1971) was the President of Haiti from 1957 until his death in 1971.
-Duvalier first won acclaim in fighting diseases, earning him the nickname "Papa Doc" Papa Doc had opposed a military Coupin 1950, and was then elected President in 1956 on a very populist and Black Nationalist agenda and platform.
+Voodoo was a means of control in Haiti's social and political structure.
+François Duvalier (1907–1971) was the President of Haiti from 1957 until his death in 1971.
+Duvalier first won acclaim in fighting diseases, earning him the nickname "Papa Doc".
+Papa Doc had opposed a military Coup in 1950 and as a result of this was then elected President in 1956 on a very populist and Black Nationalist platform.
 His rule was based upon a purged and loyal military, a loyal rural militia/police and like all dictatorships the use of a cult of personality.

 Tortuga and Piracy

-From 1630 onward, the island of Tortuga was divided into French and English colonies allowing Privateers and pirates to use the island more frequently as their main base of operations.
+From 1630 onward, the Island of Tortuga which rests on the northern coast of Haiti was divided into French and English colonies.
+This uneasy arrangement was managed by both colonial powers allowing privateers and pirates to use the island without prohibition as their main base of operations.
 In 1633, the first African slaves were imported to work in the plantations.
 The new slave trend did not stand, and by 1635 the use of slaves had ended.
-The slaves were said to be out of control on the island, while at the same time there had been continual disagreements and fighting between French and English colonies.
+The slaves were said to be out of control on the Island of Tortuga which lead to a general anarchy.
+This was not helped by the failure of colonial governors to keep tensions to a minimum.
+There had been continual disagreements between the French and English colonists.
+These disagreements usually resulted in deaths and threats of armed conflict between France and England.

 Would you visit Haiti?

-Haiti as a tourist destination has suffered due to political instability, investment in the countries tourist appeal is nowhere near what the other Caribbean Islands have seen.
-Haiti was further hampered by natural disasters such Earthquakes.
-Haiti lacks the regal splendor of the other islands but it does have charm, colonial architecture and a wealth of tradition and history.
-Haiti with outside assistance could become a major tourist centre, but for now it is an area for the brave and the travel pioneers to visit before commercialism takes hold.
+Haiti as a tourist destination has suffered due to political instability, there has been a lack of investment in the countries tourist industry.
+There is little appeal for tourists to currently visit.
+There is nowhere near the infrastructure or runaway commercialism that the other Caribbean Islands have seen in the last three decades.
+Haiti was further hampered by natural disasters such earthquakes and severe tropical storms.
+Haiti lacks the regal splendor of the other Caribbean Islands, but it does have charm, colonial architecture and a wealth of tradition and history.
+Haiti with outside assistance could become a major tourist centre, but for now it is an area for the brave pioneers who wish to see the country before commercialism takes hold and removes much of Haiti's natural beauty.